IJuanTM/simpl/README.md

 * Documented the `part()` vs `component()` split on `PageController`, renamed `ts/utils` to `ts/helpers`, and moved generated runtime data out of `app/` into `src/cache` and `src/logs`
 * Modal dialogs now open/close declaratively via the `command`/`commandfor` attributes instead of per-button JavaScript listeners
 * Admin table search boxes are now `<search>` landmarks with `type="search"` inputs, for correct semantics/mobile keyboard affordance
+* Added a Docker Compose setup (PHP + Apache, and MariaDB once the `db` add-on is installed) as the recommended way to run a project locally, alongside the existing WAMP/XAMPP/Apache workflow, with `composer docker:*` shorthand commands for the common actions

 <br>